caltechlibrary/newt/improving_the_type_dsl.md

 ## Problem

 Newt's niche is as a rapid web application development platform for libraries, archives and museums.
 In the Newt 2023 prototype I implemented a small DSL on top of YAML to describe data models that are rendered as SQL.
 The SQL can be used to provide a JSON API via Postgres and PostgREST.
 The problem is the prototype's DSL is too narrowly focused to also describe a web form.
 If Newt is to be a rapid web application development tool then generating the HTML and SQL implementing a PostgREST JSON API is highly desirable.
+Newt continues to be prototyped and refined in 2024.

 ## Proposed Solution